California’s law on grand theft defines grand theft as the intentional taking away of the property of another

 Misdemeanor: If convicted of the offense as a misdemeanor, you face up to 1 year in a county jail.

-The attorneys at the Aizman Law Firm can help you if have been charged under penal code 487 pc.
-Contact the Aizman law Firm if you have any questions or if you would like a free consultation at 818-351-9555
+The attorneys at the Aizman Law Firm can help you if have been charged for grand theft.
+Contact the Aizman law Firm for a free confidential consultation at 818-351-9555

 Request A Free Consultation 818-351-9555